jaikechen/play/README.md

 }
 ```

-# refrence in JS
+# reference in JS
-one day, I watched a video teaching JS by refrence and value, the teacher gave an example
+one day, I watched a video teaching JS by reference and value, the teacher gave an example
 ```
-let a = 'somestring'
+let a = 'some string'
 let b = a
 b = 'something else'
 ```
 then he said, by changing b, a also get changed.
 I was amazed, by my c# experience
 ```
-let a = 'somestring'  // a refrence to a string const let b = a              // b also refence to the string const 'somestring' b = 'something else'   // b refrence to another string const 'something else'
+let a = 'some string'  // a reference to a string const let b = a              // b also reference to the string const 'some string' b = 'something else'   // b reference to another string const 'something else'
 ```
 so no way a could be changed as well.
-I did a test, add console.log(a) before b='something else' and after b='something else', of course, the console print 'somestring' for both cases. then I left a comments to the teacher. he replied, strign is primitive, so a won't change.
+I did a test, add console.log(a) before b='something else' and after b='something else', of course, the console print 'some string' for both cases. then I left a comments to the teacher. he replied, string is primitive, so a won't change.

 I wrote another piece of code,  the two console.log print same value.
 ```